69MichelleDB/ToNCodes/README.md

 Terrors of Nowhere belongs to Beyond, https://www.patreon.com/c/beyondVR

-Special thanks to Cinnosu for their support in facilitating the killer data, https://tontrack.me
+Special thanks to Cinnosu for all their support, https://tontrack.me

 Thanks MaraRizer and the community for creating and maintaining this neatly organized wiki, https://terror.moe